 The Favourite (out 1 January)

 With Olivia Colman’s lusty Queen Anne swearing, puking and trying to get off with her maids, The Favourite turns costume drama on its head.
 The whole thing is set to be quite the royal spectacle.
-It leads the race for this year's BAFTA Awards, with 12 nomination, and Colman's already won a Golden Globe for her performance.
+Colman's already won a Golden Globe for her performance.
+The Oscar nominations are in and she's now up for Best Actress, Emma Stone and Rachel Weisz are both up for Best Supporting Actress, it's been nominated for Best Picture, Yorgos Lanthimos is up for Best Director...basically: it's set to have a whole load of awards by the end of the season.

 See it on the big screen for: three of your favourite actresses (Emma Stone, Rachel Weisz and Coleman) and the gorgeous cinematography.